 What is the maximum lease term available for leasehold ownership?

-The maximum lease period is 30 years with additional 30-year renewals.
+When buying property in Thailand, The maximum lease period is 30 years with additional 30-year renewals.
 In most cases developers of villas will offer a total of 90 years ownership (30yrs + 30yrs + 30yrs).

 Can a Foreigner own land in Thailand?